canonical/operator/SECURITY.md

 ## Reporting a vulnerability

+Please provide a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.

 The easiest way to report a security issue is through [GitHub](https://github.com/canonical/operator/security/advisories/new).
 See [Privately reporting a security